We are very relaxed in our dress, comfort is our priority. Come as you are.

 We have a healing minister during the Eucharist in the rear of the sanctuary, next to the baptismal font.
 Please feel free to use their services as you so desire.
 If you need additional prayer time we have a Chapel in our office wing you may use.
 You may also speak with the priest.

 The 8:00 am service is spoken only and lasts about 40 minutes and is intimate.
 The 10:00 am service is sung and spoken and lasts about an hour and is our largest service.
-The 6:30 pm service is aimed towards teens and young adults and lasts about 30 minutes, includes Eucharist, and is often without music.
-It only occurs during the school year.
 We also have a Wednesday noon service in our Chapel that is spoken, with Eucharist, and lasts 40 minutes.

 Sign the guestbook that is in front of the doors to the sanctuary.
 The usher will assist you.
 You may also pick up our informational trifold on the Welcoming Table as you enter the Great Hall.